"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 Please note, the term high need baby isn't a medical diagnosis at all.
 It just implies that the baby's needs for ... well ... practically everything that involves the parent are very, very high.

-According to my own experience - and the competent parenting advice presented by Dr. Sears - a high need baby is born that way:
+According to my own experience - and the competent parenting advice presented by Dr. Sears - a baby with high needs is born that way:

 • High need babies' feelings are just stronger